awsdocs/aws-doc-sdk-examples/python/example_code/lookoutvision/README.md

 ```

 - `project` - A name for your project.
 - `bucket` - The name of the S3 bucket in which to store your manifest files and training output (The bucket must be in your AWS account and in the same AWS Region as the S3 path supplied for `train` and `test`).
-For example, `my-bucket`.
+For example, `doc-example-bucket`.
 - `train` - The S3 path to where your training images are stored.
-For example, `s3://my-bucket/circuitboard/train/`.
+For example, `s3://doc-example-bucket/circuitboard/train/`.
 - `test` - (Optional) the S3 path to where your test images are stored.
-For example, `s3://my-bucket/circuitboard/test/`.
+For example, `s3://doc-example-bucket/circuitboard/test/`.
 If you don't supply a value,
 Lookout for Vision splits the training dataset to create a test dataset.

 After training completes, use the performance metrics to decide if the model's performance is acceptable.
-For more information, see https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/improve.html.
+For more information, see [Improving your model](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/improve.html).
 If you are satisfied with the model's performance, the code allows you to start the model.
 After the model starts, use `inference.py` to analyze an image.

 **You are charged for the amount of time that your model is running and for the time taken to successfully train your model.**

-### Detecting anomalies in images using a trained model
+### Detect anomalies in images using a trained model

 Shows how to detect anomalies in an image by using a trained model.
 Run this example at a command prompt with the following command.